 Accordingly, we recently conducted a survey of 167 organizations about their remote work experiences.

 In summary, we found that more than 98% of small and medium-sized businesses (SMBs) now employ a remote workforce, a 43% increase over the period before the COVID-19 crisis.
-With the majority of employees now working from home, productivity has been ranked as the top concern of both employers and employees alike.
+With the majority of employees now working from home, employee productivity has been ranked as the top concern of both employers and employees alike.
 Moreover, maintaining productivity is almost twice as important as the second top concern for employers, security, and for employees, communication, respectively.

 - 41% of organizations with a remote workforce do not yet have a dedicated remote work policy in place

-- Nearly 50% of organizations rank productivity as their top remote work concern, followed by security & compliance (19%) and collaboration & communication (13%)
+- Nearly 50% of organizations rank employee productivity as their top remote work concern, followed by security & compliance (19%) and collaboration & communication (13%)

 - 42% of respondents also believe personal productivity is a top concern amongst remote employees